 Until the mid-1970s, Tulum was a small, quiet town.
-On the Caribbean side of Mexico, close to Mayan ruins, few cabanas lined its broad, white beach, and these buildings drew mainly archaeologists.
+On the Caribbean side of Mexico, close to Mayan ruins, its broad, white beach had few cabanas and these buildings drew mainly archaeologists.
 Targeted for tourist expansion, Tulum has become the head of a newly founded municipality and, now with a population of 20,000, is programmed to grow to 250,000 in the next decade.
-Over the years, it has seen spurts of growth: first, eco-chic small hotels along the beach; more recently the Aldea Zama, an artificial city that will allow those inside to commune with nature.
+Over the years, it has seen spurts of growth: first, eco-chic small hotels along the beach; more recently, the Aldea Zama, an artificial city that will allow those inside to commune with nature.
 The infrastructure needed to absorb this growth remains to be built.
-The planned exclusive city of Aldea Zama, El Corazón de Tulum in the promotional pamphlets, already has an infrastructure laid out, which includes a street called La Quinta Avenida reserved for luxury stores.
-On the other side of town, the Infonabit (the government-sponsored lending system for worker’s housing) has already traced the streets out for building pigeonhole apartments.
+The planned exclusive city of Aldea Zama—El Corazón de Tulum in the promotional pamphlets—already has an infrastructure laid out, which includes a street called La Quinta Avenida that will be reserved for luxury stores.
+On the other side of town, the government-sponsored lending system for worker’s housing has already traced the streets for building pigeonhole apartments.
 The expectation of growth is visually manifest in the large, empty parking lot outside the recently inaugurated Chedrauri, a chain of megastores known for its disregard for the ecologically fragile terrain where many of the stores have been built.
 Four gas stations have been added.
 The population growth of Quintana Roo, the state where Tulum is located, has been fueled by immigration.
-It is said that thousands have been seduced (when not forced by riot police or paramilitaries) into fleeing from lands that belonged to their communities, often in the form of ejidos (communal lands distributed by the state).
-To date, the men and women who told us their stories have never returned to their rural homes in Tabasco, Veracruz, and Chiapas.
+It is said that thousands have been seduced (when not forced by riot police or paramilitaries) into fleeing from lands that belonged to their communities, often in the form of ejidos, communal lands distributed by the state.
+To date, the men and women who told us their stories have not returned to their rural homes in Tabasco, Veracruz, and Chiapas.
 They recalled these places with love and nostalgia.
 Women spoke of how they cried in the dark, terrified in their solitude, when they first arrived in Tulum.
-Others recalled the displacement from Cancun, first to Playa del Carmen and later to Tulum—places where they could swim at endless, deserted beaches and listen to the flocks of parrots in the forest—beaches from which they are now barred.
-Those are the lucky ones who have avoided alcoholism, drug addiction, and suicide.
+Others recalled the displacement from Cancun, first to Playa del Carmen and later to Tulum—places where they once could swim at endless, deserted beaches and listen to the flocks of parrots in the forest, spaces from which they are now barred.
+The lucky ones have avoided alcoholism, drug addiction, and suicide.
 The index of suicide in Quintana Roo is the highest in Mexico.
 And yet people smiled when they talked to us.

 We are conscious that the images will invite the viewers to wonder how is it possible that people can smile while living under poverty, pollution, and displacement—all consequences of modernization and the creation of spaces for our delight.
 Other viewers will not even be surprised by the banality of poverty.
 The aestheticization of poverty and suffering haunts the photography of precarious life.
-Capturing smiles and laughter carries the burden of trivialization: How can the poor laugh or smile back under the oppressive states in which they live?
+Capturing smiles and laughter carries the burden of trivialization: how can the poor laugh or smile back under the oppressive states in which they live?
 One cannot but offer an oblique response to the why of their smiles.
-It is as if in smiling they evoke centuries of oppression and rebellion, as if precarious life, the survival on a day-to-day basis, were grounds of collectivity.
-The shared present of the taking of the photographs, of the conversations, the exchange of smiles—for we also smiled—entailed communion, a commonality of purpose, hospitality.
+It is as if, in smiling, they evoke centuries of oppression and rebellion; as if precarious life, survival on a day-to-day basis, was the ground of collectivity.
+The shared present of the taking of photographs, of conversations, the exchange of smiles—for we also smiled—entailed communion, a commonality of purpose, hospitality.
 There was an opening that invited us to sit and converse.
-Theirs was a hospitality, perhaps an ethics and politics of friendship, that should not be confused with the charitable acceptance of the “other” by those in power; rather, the smiles were gifts with no expectation of reciprocity.
-For they were not dismissive grins, expressions of tolerance for our intrusion into their daily lives, into their intimate thoughts.
+Theirs was a hospitality, perhaps an ethics and politics of friendship, that should not be confused with the charitable acceptance of the other by those in power; rather, the smiles were gifts with no expectation of reciprocity.
+For they were not dismissive grins, expressions of tolerance for our intrusion into their daily lives and intimate thoughts.
 The stories we invoke, however, were hardly a smiling matter.

-If for Hartog the precariat is a consequence of neoliberal, market-oriented policies, in Tulum, and, we would add in the third world in general, the condition pre-exists the financial and political crisis often cited as marking the beginnings of neoliberalism.
-This does not mean that neoliberal policies have not affected deeply regions of the world where Fordism, just to mention one model, was never implemented or generalized to the majority of the population.
-Precarious life is not a recent condition that can be dated by the financial crises in the first world.
-The photography of Nacho López, Manuel Álvarez Bravo, and Hector García, to limit ourselves to the most well known, documented precarious life in the ciudades perdidas, the slums of Mexico City in the first half of the twentieth century, when there were the first massive migrations from the countryside.
+If, for Hartog, the precariat is a consequence of neoliberal, market-oriented policies, in Tulum and, we would add, in the Third World in general, the condition preexists the financial and political crisis often cited as marking the beginnings of neoliberalism.
+This does not mean that neoliberal policies have not affected regions of the world where Fordism, just to mention one model, was never implemented or generalized to the majority of the population.
+Precarious life is not a recent condition that can be dated by the financial crises in the First World.
+The photography of Nacho López, Manuel Álvarez Bravo, and Hector García, to limit ourselves to the most well-known, documented precarious life in the ciudades perdidas, the slums of Mexico City, during the first half of the twentieth century, when there were the first massive migrations from the countryside.
 This is not to say that neoliberal policies have not exacerbated the plight of the precariat.
 We cannot underscore this more.

 Among the people we spoke with, there is the temporality of the ill with limited access to health services, of those in jail without recourse to justice, of political actors crushed by insurmountable corruption, of indigenous people dwelling in elsewheres to modernity.
-Consider a twenty-nine-year-old mother without a source of income caring for five children, a son fighting to liberate his unjustly imprisoned mother, an old couple preparing pozol on a daily basis in a isolated backyard to sell in the evenings, a lawyer defending an innocent man accused of murder lacking the resources to file a recurso de amparo (an instrument for protecting constitutional rights), a young man reading a newspaper in a makeshift bicycle shop, an evangelical minister who heals the community of the vulnerable, a Maya priest recollecting the nineteenth-century insurrection of Chan Santa Cruz, the so-called war of the Castes.
+Consider a twenty-nine-year-old mother without a source of income, caring for five children; a son fighting to liberate his unjustly imprisoned mother; an old couple preparing pozol on a daily basis in a isolated backyard to sell in the evenings; a lawyer defending an innocent man accused of murder, who lacked the resources to file a recurso de amparo (an instrument for protecting constitutional rights); a young man reading a newspaper in a makeshift bicycle shop; an evangelical minister who heals the community of the vulnerable; a Maya priest recollecting the nineteenth-century insurrection of Chan Santa Cruz, the so-called war of the castes.

 It has often been argued that the time of photography is the present.
 And yet what is meant by this use of presentism varies widely: from Roland Barthes’s (1981, 77) claim that photographs incessantly assert that-has-been, “the irrefutably present, and yet already deferred”; to John Berger’s (1991, 51) reading of Paul Strand’s unique sense of duration as capturing the “historic” moment, never more manifest than in the willingness of the subject to say I am as you see me, wherein the “the exposure time is the lifetime.”
 The photographs of Tulum differ from the historic of Berger’s reading of Strand and the phenomenological instantiation of Barthes’s reflections on photography in that they seek to evoke a precarious present that conveys the fragility of lives without past and future.
 The recorded stories do not necessarily correspond to the people participating in the making of the images, and yet these recounted lives compose collective memories irreducible to the individuals.
 The men and women we spoke with and who opened up to the photographer made their vulnerable and precarious existence manifest.
 For one becomes vulnerable while telling one’s intimate stories and lending one’s face without asking for anything in return, fully conscious of participating in the making of a photograph.